AtandiweNdamase/Python-Week-1/README.md

 A set is defined with curly brackets {'1', '2','3'} sets only contain unique values and can be used to remove dulplicates.
-Dictionaries and Lists are the two main data structures List Comprehensions , the comrehensive listing of things, mltiple ites in a list by a value enables you to Filter your list
+Dictionaries and Lists are the two main data structures List Comprehensions , the comrehensive listing of things, mltiple ites in a list by a value enables you to Filter your list Putting  a break at the a end of a for loop will only give the first result only if the